 Okay, no more talking.
 Eat up and enjoy friends!

-Indian Butter Cauliflower (Vegan)
+Vegan Butter Cauliflower (Vegan)

-This Indian Butter Cauliflower is even better than takeout!
+This Vegan Butter Cauliflower is even better than takeout!
 The cauliflower is marinated in spices and coconut milk, then pan charred before being added to the Indian butter sauce.
 It's a healthier version of the classic, bursting with flavour and is rich and creamy!

 Medium head of cauliflowerabout 3 to 4 cups florets, cut into florets

 2tablespoonscoconut milkJust take from the can before you pour it in

 1 1/2tablespoonscoconut oil